 - Urine test

-The state of California gives you the choice about the kind of test you would like to take in most cases.
-However, in some situations, a specific kind of test may not be available.
-In this situation, you could have to choose to take a different kind of test after an arrest.
+The state of California usually allows you to choose the kind of test you would like to take.
+However, a specific type of test may not be available in some situations.

 - Under 21